Jbleezy/BO1-Reimagined/README.md

 #### Winter's Howl
 * Changed fire type to full auto
 * Always kills zombies in 1-3 shots depending on how far away the zombie was from the shot
+* Added a maximum of 8 zombies killed per frame to prevent crashes
 * Enemies that die from the Winter's Howl will now shatter immediately
 * Unupgraded: increased minimum damage from 600 to 1000
-* Unupgraded: increase maximum damage range by 333%
+* Unupgraded: increased maximum damage range by 500%
 * Upgraded: increased minimum damage from 900 to 1500
-* Upgraded: increase maximum damage range by 250%
+* Upgraded: increased maximum damage range by 375%
 * Upgraded: camo now displays on more of the weapon
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 100% to 105%